 These locations could give you fantastic Northern lights photo opportunities if the weather complies.
 Some of the famous Iceland locations, such as Jökulsarlon or Vestrahorn mountain are unbeatable for Northern Lights photography.
 You can book your hotel near these locations to make sunset and sunrise very convenient.

-Exploring the South coast and Jökulsárlón over two days.
+Exploring Iceland’s South Coast and Glacier lagoons over two days.

-The benefit of staying in this area is that there is very little light pollution, so Northern Lights can be intense.
+The benefit of staying in this part of East Iceland is that there is very little light pollution, so Northern Lights can be intense.
 If you are lucky, you could photograph the Auroras over the Glacier Lagoons.
 If you stay at Hali or nearby, you will be able to photograph sunrise at the glacier lagoon or ice beach, In mid-winter, you can catch the sunrise after breakfast.
-In the Summer, you can catch it before breakfast.
+In the Summer, you can photograph the sunrise before breakfast.
 Then drive back along the South Coast with stops at any waterfalls and landscapes you skipped on day one.
 If you get to Vik in the afternoon you should be able to get to Seljalandsfoss for the Winter sunset.
 On longer days you can take your time to explore.

 Driving Time 10-12 hours total.

-The extra day could be spent around Vatnjokull Glacier to enjoy activities on the glacier lagoon or an Ice cave adventure.
-The Diamond Ice Beach has incredible photographic opportunities.
-Giving yourself an extra morning on this beach should give you a stunning photo shoot.
+An extra day around the Vatnjokull Glacier will give you the chance to enjoy guided nature activities on the glacier lagoon or an Ice cave adventure.
+The Diamond Ice Beach has incredible photographic opportunities in most weather conditions.
+Giving yourself an extra morning on the Diamond Ice Beach should give you stunning photos.
 Both the Glacier lake and beach can be very rewarding.
-An extra day makes a trip to the Vestrahorn mountain and the town of Höfn.
-Vestrahorn is an excellent sunset location.
-The town at Hofn has some good places to eat.
+An extra day makes a trip to East Iceland featuring the Vestrahorn mountain and the town of Höfn.
+Vestrahorn is an excellent location for winter sunsets.
+The town at Hofn has some good places to eat with traditional Icelandic hospitality.
 Having two nights at the Hali hotel could yield more Northern lights photo opportunities is the weather is clear.
-You could stay in Hofn if you want to capture Northern Lights at Vestrahorn.
-Extra days can allow you to take more time exploring the South Coast and taking photos.
-Staying at a Vik Hotel can also be good for sunrises.
-Or booking a hotel close to Skogafoss waterfall can be great for auroras.
+You could stay in Hofn if you want to capture Northern Lights at Vestrahorn Mountain.
+Extra days can allow you to take more time exploring Iceland’s South Coast and taking photos.